-Work more efficiently with the 5S method
+Work More Efficiently with the 5S Method

-Definition of the 5S management technique
+Definition of the 5S Management Technique

-The 5S method optimizes your working conditions by making sure that your environment remains tidy, clean and safe.
+5S optimizes your work environment by keeping it tidy, clean and safe.
 Each "S" in 5S stands for a system of work that is quick and easy to put in place.
-This Japanese method consists of 5 steps.
-There could be several meanings, depending on your operation, because 5S method has been designed for workshops, factories, services and offices, or even home!
+Developed in Japan, this method consists of 5 steps.
+The specifics of each step can differ, depending on your operation, creating a flexible method that can be designed and implemented in workshops, factories, services, offices, or even in your home!

 1st S: SEIRI

 SORT - Elimination is the first priority in 5S.
 Start by getting rid of everything that is not absolutely necessary.
 It’s important to keep what’s important, but it’s just as important to eliminate what isn’t.